Critical Race Theory ‘Ground Zero’: Republican Youngkin Rallies Loudoun Parents

 “I actually think that Critical Race Theory is a political agenda as opposed to an academic curriculum, so we have to replace it with something else,” Youngkin replied.
 “I think the 1776 curriculum is a good curriculum.
 It’s actually fact-based.
 It teaches the bad and the good.
 It actually is quite transparent.”

-McAuliffe, who has the backing of the nation’s largest teachers’ unions, in June was recently caught on tape dismissing CRT as a “another right-wing conspiracy.”
+McAuliffe, who has the backing of the nation’s largest teachers’ unions, was caught on tape in June dismissing CRT as a “another right-wing conspiracy.”
 He said, “This is totally made up by Donald Trump and Glenn Youngkin.
 This is who they are.
 It’s a conspiracy theory.”

 Write to Ashley Oliver at aoliver@breitbart.com.